The following is a Guest Post via Michelle Lane.

 - Your resume is going to be your only chance at a first impression.
 You have to make it great, and you have to make it complete.

 - Highlight your exceptional skills and experience and sell yourself through your cover letter.

-- Your resume needs to be clean, concise and in a professional format in order for not only recruiters, but the person who will make the decision to call you for an interview.
+- Your resume needs to be clean, concise, and in a professional format in order for not only recruiters but the person who will make the decision to call you for an interview.

 - Include your license information, including the state in which you are licensed.

 - Include any other certifications or memberships that you have.
-For example, BLS, or membership with American Association of Long Term Care Nursing.
+For example, BLS, or membership with the American Association of Long Term Care Nursing.
 (Memberships show that you take your profession serious).

 Most importantly, above all else – you need great references!
 If you do not provide references, which can actually speak with a recruiter, it will be useless!
-Your DON sounds perfect right?
+Your DON sounds perfect, right?
 Eh- unfortunately, not so much.
 Many hospitals/facilities have a policy that all references must be deferred to HR.
 While that is great to verify your dates of employment, etc., it does nothing for a reference as to the level of your competency in your skills, or how you conduct yourself with your patients and coworkers.
 References must be from someone who has directly supervised you; such as: